Anna Howard Shaw: Personal life

 Shaw built a home at 240 Ridley Creek Rd., Media, during her tenure as president of the National American Woman Suffrage Assn.
 (1904–1915) and lived there with her companion Lucy Elmina Anthony (1859–1944), niece of Susan B. Anthony, until her death.
 Lucy and Anna were together for thirty years, and she was by her bedside when she died.
+Sarah Gertrude Banks was also close friends with Shaw.

 Legacy

-Her 1915 speech "The Fundamental Principle of a Republic" was number 27 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).
+The suffragist anthem "Votes for Women: Suffrage Rallying Song" (1915) by married couple Edward M. and Marie Zimmerman was dedicated to Shaw.

 In 2000, she was inducted into the National Women's Hall of Fame.
 Twenty years later, in 2020, she was named an honoree of the National Women's History Alliance.

 The Anna Howard Shaw Women's Center at Albion College.

 The Anna Howard Shaw Center at Boston University School of Theology.
 Ten years after its founding in 1978, the Shaw Center was designated the women's center for the Northeastern Jurisdiction of the United Methodist Church."

 The Anna Howard Shaw Junior High School, built in 1922–1924 in Southwest Schuylkill, Philadelphia, is named for her.

 A statue of Anna Howard Shaw was erected next to the Community Library in Big Rapids, Michigan, in 1988.